-The optimal time to visit Charlotte is in the fall or the spring, when the weather is most temperate, crowds aren’t too bad, and parks and gardens tend to look their best.
+The optimal time to stay in one of Charlotte’s vacation rentals is in the fall or the spring, when the weather is most temperate, crowds aren’t too bad, and parks and gardens tend to look their best.
 Summer sees a sharp increase in visitors, but it’s also a fantastic time to experience the U.S. National Whitewater Center and then swap adventure tales over al fresco craft brews in one of the city’s numerous beer gardens.
 Winter does bring colder climes, but the city’s used to it, and businesses remain open throughout the year.
 Events you may want to plan a visit around include the Taste of Charlotte food festival in early June and Charlotte Pride in mid-August.
 Motorsports season at the Charlotte Motor Speedway runs from April to November.

 The world’s largest artificial rafting river is also a training facility for international sporting events and frequently appears on adventurous visitors’ to-do lists.
 In addition to truly outstanding river rafting opportunities, the center also offers biking, zip lines, live music, and craft beer.